chaymamchirgui/Automatic-Recruitment-Pipeline/readme.md

 Interview Mail Sent
 Refusal Mail Sent

-ID, Email, Project and Status are required while Test Score is optional.
-Test Score will only appear starting from “Submitted Test” and appears in the following format: “score/total”.
-Mail sent takes into account only emails sent from Datagram to the users.
-Mail sent will only appear starting from “Online Test Sent”.
-For simplicity, suppose there are 3 possible values for Project: name_1, name_2, name_3

-You will create a spreadsheet and feed it random rows.

 Your flask app will then do the following once the route has been pinged:

-1- Connect to gmail (use your own gmail, be sure to remove your credentials afterwards and not to commit it to github) 2- Open the spreadsheet (again, from your own Drive) 3- Assert that there are no critical errors (from the constraints listed above) 4- For each row, do one of the following:
-If Status is Applied
-→ Send an email saying “Thank you for applying to [Project].”
-→ Change Status to Online Test Sent
-→ Change Mail sent to today’s datetime.

 If Status is Online Test Sent & Mail sent is at least 7 days old & Test Score is empty → Send an email saying “You haven’t submitted your test.
 Everything okay?”